How To Care For Enamel Cast Iron Cookware

 Cook’s tip for maintaining your cookware

 Always use utensils suitable for the piece of cookware you are using.
 As cast iron retains a lot of heat, I generally look for silicon or nylon utensils that can withstand cooking temperatures of 200+ degrees Celsius.
-Wooden utensils are another great option, however, they are handwash only which doesn’t suit this dishwasher-loving girl!
+Wooden utensils are another great option; however, they are hand-wash only, which doesn’t suit this dishwasher-loving girl!

 Everyday Cleaning